 Though cloud computing is not new, it’s an enabler of new and improved products and services.
 It’s like the introduction of Freon for refrigeration, growing the market and providing a better way.
 Cloud offers better pricing strategies, sales channels and technology.
 And it’s the next phase in the development of several industry offerings.
 That’s why we’re introducing our disruptive technology series starting with cloud computing.
 Let’s count the ways cloud is growing and improving industries:

-- Small and Medium Businesses (SMBs) can run with the big boys.
+- Small to Medium Businesses (SMBs) can run with the big boys.
 While there’s still a large gap in cloud spending between enterprises and SMBs, IDG Enterprise 2015 Cloud Computing Survey found midsize companies with fewer than 1,000 employees spent $578k in 2015, on cloud solutions and technologies.
 A healthy increase from the $400K spent in 2014.
 SMBs have to do more with less, and cloud is instant, always accessible, and involves practically no setup or initial investment.
 Plus, cloud services expand and contract with business demands.

 - Local folders and shipped software updates are for #tbt.
 With an App Store, we can quickly download and manage all software from one location via subscriptions.
 Netflix partners with Amazon Web Services (AWS) so its users can stream shows and movies from anywhere in the world.
 Collaboration platforms, such as Dropbox, allow us to store and share files among web managers, partners, designers, agencies, clients and teammates.